-With the help of lots of people who cooperate with donations, we were able to increase our resources and save more lives every day.
+With the help of lots of people who collaborate with donations, we were able to increase our resources and save more lives every day.

-After the agreement between EU and Turkey, we are also in the Mediterranean Sea with a rescue and surveillance boat.
+After the agreement between the UE and Turkey, we are also in the Mediterranean Sea with a rescue and surveillance boat.
 We do not want to lose one more life to the sea, neither do we want to allow the sea to silence the injustices that happen there.

-We also work with an essential team on land: a team of psychologists specialised in crisis situations, emergencies and victims of terrorism who support the lifeguards at all stages of their work.
+We also work with an essential team on land: a group of psychologists specialized in crisis situations, emergencies and victims of terrorism who support the lifeguards at all stages of their work.

 Upon returning, they offer necessary psychological support in order to help manage the situations that the volunteers have survived, prevent the manifestation of Post-Traumatic Stress Disorder (PTSD) and help them return to their everyday reality, while ensuring their emotional stability for future interventions.

 Proactiva Open Arms is a member of the International Maritime Rescue Federation, being nowadays the only “full members” from the Spanish State.

 Proactiva Open Arms is a “supporting entity” of Human Rights at Sea, which is an independent international platform for the preservation of human rights at sea.

 The work and initiative of Oscar Camps and his team of volunteers, has been recognized by awards detailed below:

 UNICEF Spanish Committee Transforma Award

 ALBA/Puffin Award for Human Rights Activism